 - Check social media for any specials or discounts.

 - Ask if they offer discounts for AARP members, students, military, or first responders.

-- Eat out on nights when kids eat free to cut your bill extensively.
-These types of discounts make finding cheap places to eat with kids easy!
+- Eat out on nights when restaurants are offering free kids meals with the purchase of an adult entrée to cut your bill extensively.
+These types of discounts make finding cheap places to eat with kids easy and a good idea!